 All theses submitted to the Office of Research and Graduate Studies must be accompanied by a SafeAssign originality report.
+Students submitting theses must make arrangements with the Coordinator-Theses, Doctoral Projects and Dissertations to produce a SafeAssign originality report.

 Deadlines for Format Review